 What we loved the most

 [click_to_tweet tweet=”Planning a winter escape to Arizona?
 Scottsdale is a fantastic destination!
 Here is a list of things to do in Scottsdale to do on your first visit!” quote=”Scottsdale is a fantastic destination to escape the brutal Canadian winter! ” theme=”style3″]

 12| Take a Closer Look at Arcosanti

-If you’re into architecture and design, take some time to explore Arcosanti.
+If you’re into architecture and design, take some time to explore Cosanti

-Hidden in the Paradise Valley, Cosanti a part of the Arcosanti project (a utopian micro-city designed by world-renowned architect Paolo Soleri.
+Hidden in the Paradise Valley, Cosanti a part of the Arcosanti project (a utopian micro-city) designed by world-renowned architect Paolo Soleri.
 It was built on the concept of arcology, a blending of architecture and ecology, to examine sustainability through the lens of the day-to-day urban lifestyle.

 Otherwise, you can visit Arcosanti, which is an hour north of Scottsdale, for a variety of workshops, performances, and events that encourage visitors to not only explore their creativity, but also think critically about their roles in bettering the world.

 You can participate by joining a daily tour, or booking an overnight stay.

 Scottsdale offers plenty of things to see and do for couples.
 We hope this extensive list has inspired you to book a romantic getaway to Scottsdale!

 Disclaimer: This post is written in partnership with Experience Scottsdale.
 As always, all opinions on For Two, Please are our own and We only recommend brands that we 100% stand behind.